Eight Days of Hope

 History

-It eventually became a movement through which He would touch thousands of people's lives and impact communities forever.
+It eventually became a movement through which He would touch tens of thousands of people's lives and impact communities forever.

-The number eight means "new beginnings".
-When we considered the real reason we were going to the coast, it wasn't necessarily about rebuilding the damaged homes - it was about sharing the hope of our God.
+The number eight in the bible means "new beginnings".
+When we considered the real reason, we were going to the coast, it wasn't necessarily about rebuilding the damaged homes - it was about sharing the hope of our God.
 And hence, the name "Eight Days of Hope" was born.

-Since then, EDOH has gone on 16 rebuilding events.
+Since then, EDOH has gone on 19 rebuilding events.
 These trips occur months after a disaster and include roofing, carpentry, electrical, painting, and more.
+EDOH has now rebuilt over 9,300 homes in the aftermath of these disasters, totaling $72 million dollars of work, for free.

 In 2016, EDOH added a Distribution Ministry, feeding ministry, shower ministry, and laundry ministry.
 The distribution ministry serves as a conduit for large companies to donate products that are no longer being used, which EDOH then allows churches for free to help their communities.
 The feeding, shower, and laundry ministries often accompany rebuilding and rapid response trips, but the trailers are also available for churches to use when they are not being utilized by EDOH.